 According to the Experian Consumer Credit Review 2019, the average American owns 3.84 credit card accounts.

 Well, one of the most obvious reasons for a second credit card is the risk of your primary card getting declined or being compromised.
 It may be the case that a certain restaurant or vendor doesn’t accept or can’t connect to the network to charge your primary card and so in these cases, a second card can be handy.
 And don’t we all know how long it takes for a credit card company to replace your old or stolen card?
-While this can be a strong reason for you to get a second credit card, we strongly recommend getting a Vital Card.
+While this can be a strong reason for you to get a second credit card, we strongly recommend getting a Vital World Elite Mastercard.
 We promise world-class customer service and credit score rewards.

 Multiple credit cards mean you have access to multiple lines of credit and multiple rewards, which vary based on the types of cards and the card companies you choose.
 Ideally, multiple cards can also help you maintain a better credit score because they can enable you to keep a low credit utilization ratio.